Workshop on method: “Colonial Anxieties, Corruption Scandals and Modernization in Nineteenth-Century Infrastructure Development” (Day 1)

 Disturbance.
 Infrastructuring a Large River

-Silvia MARTON, University of Bucharest / New Europe College
+Silvia MARTON, New Europe College / University of Bucharest

 The Discourse of Corruption and Railway Concessions in Romania